Toni Basil

 Antonia Christina Basilotta (born September 22, 1943), better known by her stage name Toni Basil, is an American singer, choreographer, dancer, actress, and director.
-"Mickey", her cover of "Kitty", topped the charts in the US, Canada and Australia and hit the top ten in several other countries.
+Her 1982 single, "Mickey" (a cover of "Kitty"), topped the charts in the US, Canada and Australia and entered the top 10 of several other international charts.

 Early life and education

 Basil was born Antonia Christina Basilotta on September 22, 1943, in Philadelphia.
 Her father led an orchestra, and her mother performed in vaudeville.
 Basil has Italian ancestry.

 She grew up in Las Vegas, where her father moved the family for his work when she was a child.
-In 1961, Basil graduated from Las Vegas High School, where she was a head cheerleader.
-Already known by the nickname "Toni", she later incorporated her cheerleading experience into her dance career, including her choreography/performance of "Mickey".
+In 1961, Basil graduated from Las Vegas High School, where she was head cheerleader.
+Already known by the nickname Toni, she later incorporated her cheerleading experience into her dance career, including her choreography/performance of "Mickey".
 The cheerleader uniform that she wore in the video was the one she wore in high school.